rh-mobb/documentation/content/rosa/ocp-virt/with-fsx.md

 * A ROSA Cluster (see [Deploying ROSA HCP with Terraform](/experts/rosa/terraform/hcp/))
 * An AWS account with permissions to create FSx for ONTAP
 * The `git` binary installed on your machine.
 You can download it from the [git website](https://git-scm.com/downloads).
+* The `virtctl` binary installed on your machine.
+You can follow installation instructions on the [OpenShift website](https://docs.openshift.com/container-platform/4.15/virt/getting_started/virt-using-the-cli-tools.html).

 > Note: This guide re-uses environment variables from the [Deploying ROSA HCP with Terraform](/experts/rosa/terraform/hcp/) guide.
 If you have an existing cluster, you'll need to set them appropriately for the cluster.